779804/ChessAnalyzer/README.md

 # Credits
 I am responsible for coding the engine analysis and connection between the program and the User Interface.
-The chess board display has been mostly copied from AlejoG10's [python-chess-ai-yt](https://github.com/AlejoG10/python-chess-ai-yt) project.
+Most of the chess board display's source code has been used from AlejoG10's [python-chess-ai-yt](https://github.com/AlejoG10/python-chess-ai-yt) project.

 # Terms of use
 This program is free to use and distributed under the [MIT License](https://github.com/779804/ChessAnalyzer/blob/main/LICENSE).
 Distribution, commercial use, modification and private use are all authorized.
 The copyright notice and permission notice must be included in all copies or substantial portions of the Software.